PanicMike-9/Progress-Log/2026/04-April.md

 19 April - will work on OpenGL shader class, tiny interpreter and linear algebra

-22 April - worked on parser.cpp in tiny interpreter, and started writing the shader class for OpenGL, installed git bash and setting it default terminal for vs code
+22 April - worked on parser.cpp in tiny interpreter, and started writing the shader class for OpenGL, installed git bash and setting it default terminal for vs code update - there's no electricity for almost 4hrs now.